COMPOSITION FOR ME

 "Seeking truth through great music."

 - How would one seek truth in a composed musical experience?
 As a composer, I hope to compose music that brings to light new perspectives.
 I may create a program to guide a listener towards my experience with the musical materials, yet the music should ultimately speak for itself.
 The truth in great music is found in listening to it.
-Its truth is found in the interactions between ideas, the movement, variances, style, and all other musical forces.
+Its truth is found in the interactions between ideas, movement, variance, style, and all other musical forces.
 Many of these oppositions are learned in the natural sound world and others have developed over years of musical tradition.
-But truth of the human condition, past the sounds themselves as evidences of their sources, is found through the composer's artificial world.
+But truth of the human condition, beyond the self-evident truth of sounds themselves, is found through the composer's artificial world.
 Seek truth by listening intently to the sounds.
 Take note of the details the composer indicated.
 If the composer allows the piece to unfold slowly, explore the sound world with the heart.
 If it uses rhythmic drive to carry the listener through, be carried by it.
 It may be an experience that requires an amount of emotional vulnerability.
-At times music will make one feel uncomfortable because it enters into a set of emotions that have been largely unexplored or abandoned.
-But let music teach the heart about these emotions without having to experience them from real circumstances.
-Or let the heart empathize with those experiences that need it.
-My musical experience has made me stronger emotionally as I have allowed myself to be vulnerable to music's emotional power.
+At times, music will make one feel uncomfortable because it enters into a set of emotions that have been largely unexplored or abandoned.
+But let music teach the heart about these emotions without experiencing them from real circumstances.
+Or let the heart empathize with those who do experience these things by way of music.
+My musical experience has made me emotionally stronger as I have allowed myself to be vulnerable to music's emotional power.

 - So what is composition for me?
 I compose to seek truth.
 I do not always know what I am expressing beforehand.
 It is largely an exploratory art form.
 Sometimes my music feels right, and other times it feels unsatisfactory.
 I doubt I will ever understand all the complexities of the human response to music, but all I know is that it works.
 And I know that I have learned great truths through musical experiences.
 I learn much more from my own music than anyone else will.
 But composition for me is sharing musical experiences that shed light on truth.
 I hope my music allows for deeper understanding of and commitment to life's purpose and experience.